HECVAT Category

 Will any data be transferred to the consultant's possession?

-This question is asking whether the consulting service provider will receive, store, or process any data belonging to your organization during the engagement.
+Data custody is the question: whether the consultant will receive, store, or process any of your organization's data during the engagement.
 In a security assessment, this is crucial because any data transfer to external parties introduces potential security risks.
 If consultants will have access to your data (especially sensitive or regulated data), this creates additional security considerations including how the data will be protected during transfer, how it will be stored by the consultant, who will have access to it, and how it will be returned or destroyed after the engagement.

 Will the consultant need remote access to the institution's network or systems?

-This question is asking whether the consulting service provider will require remote access to your institution's internal network infrastructure or systems to perform their work.
+Remote access risk is the concern, specifically whether the consulting provider will need to reach into your institution's network or systems to do their work.
 Remote access means the ability to connect to your organization's systems from an external location (like the consultant's office).

 ResponseHub is the product I wish I had when I was a CTO